mikebd/go-read-var-log/README.md

   * Search result caching would require invalidation when the file changes
   * Hot searches could have dedicated caches that are eagerly refreshed when the file changes
 * Testing coverage should be added for the `controller` package
+* Add `GOMAXPROCS` to Dockerfile or set that in the code

 ## Endpoints